Semillitas: Programming

+Semillitas produces a significant amount of hours of in-house produced content to emphasize its cultural relevance.
+This content complements the educational and Latino family orientation of the channel.

-Semillitas includes multi-platform rights The channel is carried by cable television and Telco companies in the U.S, Panama, Dominican Republic and Central America and also affiliates part of the NCTC's (National Cable Television Cooperative).
+Semillitas includes multi-platform rights The channel is carried by cable television and Telco companies in the U.S, Panama, and Central America and also affiliates part of the NCTC's (National Cable Television Cooperative).
 NCTC is responsible for acquiring programming and hardware for almost 1000 affiliated companies that own and operate cable television systems in the U.S. Semillitas offers its subscribers a Free VOD Service available in all its carriers.

 Market

-Semillitas is currently available in the United States, Puerto Rico, Dominican Republic, Panama, Central America. and The Caribbean.
+Semillitas is currently available in the United States, Puerto Rico, Panama, Central America. and The Caribbean.
 The content of Semillitas has been selected within range of educational and entertaining programming for this age group.
 The programming emphasizes the relevance of culture and importance of family ties within the Hispanic community.
-Semillitas is currently available on Charter Spectrum, Liberty, RCN, Verizon FiOS, Blue Stream, Coyote Cable, Hargray, Tigo (Panama), Incateco and Tigo (Costa Rica, El Salvador, Honduras, y Guatemala), among other Pay Television providers.
+Semillitas is currently available on RCN, Verizon FiOS, Blue Stream, Coyote Cable, Hargray, Tigo (Panama), Incateco, Tigo (Costa Rica, El Salvador, Honduras, and Guatemala) and Claro, among other Pay Television providers.